imsb-uke/TCRs-pMHC/ReadME.md

 All dataversion contain negative and positive examples.
 All dataversion has 5 folds each contain a training and test set.

+*d<sub> tpp_dataset.csv.gz</sub>
+is the TPP-dataset not splittet apart with additional information like referencelink and MHC. to unzip use gunzip cmd

 # Citation
 Use for this benchmark paper following citation